alexdrone/ios-fontawesome/README.md

 ![image](Resources/fontawesome-github.png)

-That's it!
+That's all.
-For further information have a look to the small demo project!
+Have a look at the small demo project for further information.

 FAImageView
 --------------------